SorrasitBunluehan/FreeRTOSMicrogear/README.md

 ```
 ## Circumstance

-   **1. Baud rate have to be 9600 due to the uncertainty of serial communication**
+   **1. Baud rate has to be 9600 due to the uncertainty of serial communication**